Interface probe for antiferromagnets using geometric curvature

 The Green's function is found by writing it in the band basis, and then using the Green's function associated with the energy band which crosses the Fermi surface \cite{Fyhn2023}.

 In \cref{eq:AF_UsadelFull,eq:AF_matrixcurr} we have chosen a different basis from Ref.\cite{Fyhn2023}, where the basis vector was defined with a minus sign multiplying the hole operator with spin up, while in our basis choice the minus sign is absent and the order of the spin up and spin down hole operators is inverted.
-To go from our form of \cref{eq:AF_UsadelFull,eq:AF_matrixcurr} to those presented in Ref.\cite{Fyhn2023}, one needs to substitute $\hat{\sigma}_z\rightarrow\sigma_z\hat{\rho}_3$.
-We note that the complex conjugation in $\hat{\sigma}_z$ has no effect on the third Pauli matrix, but we include it in the notation to highlight the different basis choice.
+To go from our form of \cref{eq:AF_UsadelFull,eq:AF_matrixcurr} to those presented in Ref.\cite{Fyhn2023}, one needs to substitute $\hat{\sigma}_z\rightarrow\hat{\sigma}_z\hat{\rho}_3$.
+Explicitly, our basis choice reads